jakulov/container/README.md

 # Container #
-Simple universal Container & DIContainer
+Simple universal PHP Container & DIContainer (Dependency Injection)

 Can be installed with composer